 Anyway, I’m still glad it’s over.
 While the course load was lighter, it still constantly felt like there was a Sword of Damocles hanging over us from various deadlines and other worries, and it’s nice to be able to relax my mind.

 One thing that all three of my classes were really bad about was posting grades on time.
 My worst class still only has 16% of the 100% worth of graded assignments marked and posted on eClass, our online learning management platform.
-Another one was doing well until about halfway, and then the marking dropped off the face of the Earth entirely, because that course was reliant on our TA to mark the homework and he got busy.
+Another one was doing well until about halfway, and then the marking dropped off the face of the Earth entirely, because that course was reliant on our Teaching Assistant to mark the homework and he got busy, as he’s a student himself.
 The last one was always a bit behind, but kept up a decent pace, but now that the class is barely over, that subject page has already been pulled off of eClass and we’ll probably never see the marks for our final paper and the last few assignments/quizzes.

 This is interesting because it means that if my attempt to go overseas should fail this year, and I decide to stick on with the job and try again next year, I should have enough vacation time to cover next Fall and Winter as well if I do 1-2 classes in Fall and 3 in Winter.
 I am also able to get tuition remission for 6 classes a year, so this was a really nice double bonus as that basically cut my class fee in half on top of everything else.
 That tuition remission has to be signed off by the department though, and taking vacation to cover my time this way was also probably the only way the department would sign off on my discount, because they had a vested interest in making sure that people’s vacation balances weren’t too high.
 Or so said my boss.
 Anyway it was a nice (if globally unfortunate for a lot of people) meshing of events and circumstances that let me walk this really narrow path this year.

 This week at work, two-factor/multi-factor authentication (2FA/MFA) was enabled on the domain on a trial basis for our IT department, including me.
-It’s not too painless, so that’s fine.
+It’s not too painful, so that’s fine.
 But I’m really jaded and fed up with various aspects of the admin/execs and senior dev teams at work, so I’ll note that, similar to virtually every recent technical upgrade in the past two years that’s affected us, and are meant to somehow represent the greater good, this one not only has large parts that are functionally broken, but that take forever to fix due to bureaucracy and the people in charge not ever listening to the little people’s opinions nor caring about the effect that things have if it doesn’t directly affect them.
-It feels like my boss always has to beg his way up the chain to get things fixed, or tiptoe his way around and try to socially manipulate others into getting his way, due to the poor decision-making skills of both our dev team lead and our execs.
+It feels like my boss always has to beg his way up the chain to get things fixed, or tiptoe his way around and try to socially manipulate others into getting his way, due to other people’s poor decisions.

 Case in point, 2FA is a good thing, no arguments here.
 But our 2FA implementation is awful.
 It’s Duo instead of a friendlier app like Google or Authy, and they went with Duo “because Cisco”, and picked the free-est of implementations so even phone auth doesn’t work (because SMS codes are too expensive), only push notifications and passcodes, neither of which work well as phone badges or regular phone notifications.
 So every request to 2FA requires unlocking the phone and authorizing the app in there before you can access the app that requires it.
 That’s all great except that in this pandemic world, I also used the phone as my camera during online meetings, and I feel that I can no longer do so as I won’t be able to easily log in to anything that way.
 And it’s even a personal phone, not currently subsidized at all by the University (although I have started the process to change this), and yet I’m obligated to put this Duo app on there.